AbdallahZerfaoui/StockPredictorLSTM/README.md

 - **Stock_Fetch_V2.py:** Module for fetching and processing historical stock data.
 - **Price_Forecast.py:** Module containing the PriceForecastEngine class for LSTM forecasting.
 - **requirements.txt:** List of Python dependencies.

+# Contribution
+If you want to contribute to this project, please follow the Contributing Guidelines.

+# Licence
+This project is licensed under the MIT License.